 I'd better hurry and get it.
 I thought.
 If someone trips on it...
 I would finish, but I was right out side of Ms. Otinger's class.
-So was a blue haired boy, with a plaid shirt and blue jeans.
+So was a black haired boy, with a plaid shirt and blue jeans.

 "Ah, Flix.
 Late for class again?"
 Ms. Otinger's face lite up when she spoke.
 Almost on cue.
 "I want to introduce you to someone!
 This is Gave, he's new here and I was going to come get Penn from Band class, but since your here you can show Gave around the school!"
 I loved helping her out when ever she needed, but the way Gave looked at me up and down -in a way that made me wish I had added more covering- told me he would make this harder than it needed to be.